Conjugacy of transitive SFTs minus periodic points: Two-sided subshifts

 It is useful to once again replace $\sigma$ by a power: replacing it with $\sigma^n$ changes $n$ to $1$ in the previous claim: the symbol $a$ is replaced by the symbol $a^n \in A^n$, and if we see $a^n a^n a^n a^n$ in a configuration, then by applying the previous claim in every position, we see that the corresponding word in the image must be some $ub^{2n}v$ where $|u| = |v| = n$, i.e.\ the symbols are $u, b^n, b^n, v$, of which the central two are equal.

 At this point, we may therefore assume that whenever $x_{[i,i+3]} = aaaa$, we have $\phi'(x)_{i+1} = \phi'(x)_{i+2}$.
-So far, we have not used any property of the subshift $X$.
+So far, we have not used any property of the subshift $X$ except the density of aperiodic points.
 The proof of the next claim crucially depends on the two dynamical properties assumed.

 \begin{claim} Suppose $s \in X$ is periodic.
 Then $sR$ is a singleton. \end{claim}

 \begin{claimproof} As we have deduced, we may suppose $s = a^\Z$ for $a \in A$, $\sigma(y) = y$ for all $y \in sR$, and that whenever $x_{[i,i+3]} = aaaa$, we have $\phi'(x)_{i+1} = \phi'(x)_{i+2}$.